monkphin/Colour-Forge/TESTING.md

 <br>

 # User Testing

 # User Story Testing

 # Javascript Testing

 # Python Testing

 # Device and Browser Testing

 # Responsiveness

 # Automated testing
+Automated testing was something I had attempted to consider, but ended up being skipped in favour of live use testing, where since the site was published on Heroku I could invite a limited selection of users to test the site and put it through its paces.
+This helped highlight a few issues as testing occurred, such as being able to submit duplicate DB entries by repeatedly clicking the button, adding multiple images to a stage via button spam, finding that their were issues with ordering when saving a single stage of a recipe and so on.
+User testing occurred from the moment I had basic functionality in place right through to two weeks before the due date for the project, giving me around 3-4 weeks of fairly constant user testing to work with.